-The muggier period of the year lasts for 8.3 months, from April 13 to December 22, during which time the comfort level is muggy, oppressive, or miserable at least 58% of the time.
-The muggiest day of the year is August 14, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 8.3 months, from April 12 to December 23, during which time the comfort level is muggy, oppressive, or miserable at least 58% of the time.
+The month with the most muggy days in Nassau is August, with 31.0 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Nassau experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Nassau experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 6.4 months, from October 13 to April 25, with average wind speeds of more than 6.6 miles per hour.
-The windiest day of the year is November 13, with an average hourly wind speed of 7.7 miles per hour.
+The windier part of the year lasts for 6.3 months, from October 13 to April 24, with average wind speeds of more than 12.3 miles per hour.
+The windiest month of the year in Nassau is November, with an average hourly wind speed of 14.2 miles per hour.

-The calmer time of year lasts for 5.6 months, from April 25 to October 13.
-The calmest day of the year is August 8, with an average hourly wind speed of 5.6 miles per hour.
+The calmer time of year lasts for 5.7 months, from April 24 to October 13.
+The calmest month of the year in Nassau is August, with an average hourly wind speed of 10.5 miles per hour.